Donnán of Eigg

 The Martyrology of Donegal, compiled by Michael O'Clery in the 17th century, records the manner of his death:

 Another tradition states that a pagan Pictish queen had him and 150 others burnt.
 He is thought to be buried at Kildonan, on the Isle of Arran.
 Saint Donnán's feast day is 17 April.

-The Latin account in the book of Leinster says: 'Eigg is the name of a spring in Aldasain.
+The Hiberno-Latin account in the Book of Leinster says: 'Eigg is the name of a spring in Aldasain.
 And there Donnán and his community suffered martyrdom.
 This is how it came about.
 A rich woman used to dwell there before the coming of Donnán and her flocks grazed there.
 On account of the ill-feeling she had towards Donnán and his community, she persuaded a number of bandits to kill him.
 When these bandits arrived in Eigg, they found them chanting their psalms in the oratory and they could not kill them there.
 Donnán however said to his community: 'Let us go into the refectory so that these men may be able to kill us there where we do our living according to the demands of the body; since as long as we remain where we have done our all to please God, we cannot die, but where we have served the body, we may pay the price of the body.'
 In this way, therefore, they were killed in their refectory on the eve of Easter.
 Fifty-four others died together alongside Donnán'.